devopsdays/devopsdays-web/content/events/2017-oslo/welcome.md

 <p>DevOpsDays is a self-organizing conference for DevOps practitioners.
 It brings together leaders in Software Development and IT Operations to collaborate and learn from each other.
 It is both a technical conference and a conference focusing on culture, processes and structure within organizations.
 We encourage both technologists and business people to attend, learn and share experiences.</p>

 <p>At a high-level, each day will consist of a mix of presentations, ignite presentations, and open spaces.
-There will be an evening party for all participants scheduled for the evening of September 5th.
+There will be an evening party for all participants scheduled for the evening of November 1st.
 A great opportunity for networking, mingling and having a good time.</p>

 <hr>